joedanz/cf-amazon-s3/readme.txt

  12/11/08 - v1.6 - added copyObject and renameObject methods.
  12/15/08 - v1.7 - added cacheControl and cacheDays to putObject.
  07/27/10 - v1.8 - added versioning, reduced redundancy, more acls.
+ 01/06/11 - v1.9 - added ability to use different key name and upload directory.

 Thanks